 Common misconceptions about financial aid

 “We earn too much to qualify.”
 This is the most common and costly assumption.
-Families with household incomes well above $200,000 regularly receive meaningful aid at schools with large endowments, particularly when home equity is modest, there are multiple children, or other significant expenses exist.
+Families with household incomes well above $200,000 regularly receive meaningful aid at schools with large endowments, particularly when home equity is modest, there are multiple children, or other large expenses exist.
 The only way to know is to apply.

 “Aid covers tuition but not room and board.”
 At most boarding schools, the aid award is calculated against the full cost of attendance – including room and board.
 A grant that covers 50% of cost covers 50% of everything, not just the tuition portion.